 Tailgating can be perceived to be aggressive and intimidating and may cause road rage in the person you are tailgating.
 Tailgating is also frequently used by frustrated drivers who cannot get past a slower driver due to road conditions.
 If you notice someone tailgating you, are you driving considerately and can you allow them to pass?

 Travelling very close to the vehicle in front will reduce the wind resistance for your vehicle, but only significantly if it is a large vehicle, such as a truck.
 However, the ultimate savings in fuel are negligible.
 At 90kph one test saw a 20% reduction in fuel used while travelling in a car 15m behind a truck in front, whereas the minimum required distance by law is at least 36m.
-At 15m a driver will hit the back of the vehicle in front before having a chance to apply the brakes, and driving like this is therefore is extremely dangerous.
+At 15m a driver will hit the back of the vehicle in front before having a chance to apply the brakes, and driving like this is, therefore, is extremely dangerous.

-Of course, this was in a test situation where real world conditions such as the driver in front adjusting his speed to the vehicles in front of him perhaps wouldn’t have been considered.
-When you drive very closely to the vehicle in front, its change in speed will have a greater percentage difference to the distance between you.
+Of course, this was in a test situation where real-world conditions such as the driver in front adjusting his speed to the vehicles in front of him perhaps wouldn’t have been considered.
+When you drive very close to the vehicle in front, its change in speed will have a greater percentage difference to the distance between you.
 For example, if you are following at 40m and the vehicle head slows slightly and closes the gap by 4m, that’s only 10%; if you are following at 16m and the same occurs, it has closed the gap by 25%.
 This means that you will be on and off the brake and throttle when travelling closely because you can’t even out these fluctuations in the gap so easily.

 Additionally, the fuel savings are only relevant while driving in this situation, whereas the majority of driving tends to be in situations that would make this impossible.